 In 1923 Lillian Bos Ross and her husband Harry Dick took a vacation from his job as a tile setter at Hearst Castle and hiked the 60 miles or so through the mountains up to Big Sur.
 Despite the uneven terrain, steep cliffs, poison oak, brambly blackberry bushes, snakes, coyotes – or more likely because of these things – they fell in love with the area and settled on a rugged piece of land miles removed from any road or town.
 Lillian Ros is one of my heroes; squeezed in between all the hiking and ranching and planting and darning and ironing and all her other housekeeping duties, she managed to write, sitting at a manual typewriter at a table in her kitchen, a pile of newspaper columns and a handful of novels.

-One of these, 1942’s The Stranger in Big Sur, was made into the 1974 movie Zandy’s Bride starring Gene Hackman as a controlling, misogynistic Western rancher and Liv Ullman as his mail-order bride.
+One of these, 1942’s A Stranger in Big Sur, was made into the 1974 movie Zandy’s Bride starring Gene Hackman as a controlling, misogynistic Western rancher and Liv Ullman as his mail-order bride.
 It’s available instantly on Netflix if you’re looking for a way to spend a couple of hours this week.

 I first heard of Lillian Bos Ross from my copy of the book Recipes for Living In Big Sur.
 It’s an excellent snapshot of life in this beautiful, rugged area; published in 1982 by the Big Sur Historical Society, it includes a hundred years’ worth of memories and recipes from the first (non-Native American) settlers.
 It’s got recipes for everything from scotch-laced grapefruit to growing wheatgrass, stories about everything from driving hogs to controlling pests.
 Lillian Bos is among the contributors who unfailingly inspires me.